 The land holdings per household are based on farmer reported values for owned and rented land in the survey (Table 1).
 Cattle in the SHDC are grazed on a combination of communal and private grazing land, where private grazing land is either owned by the household or owned by neighbouring farms (REF).
 Labour for cropping and livestock activities is obtained from labour provided by household dependents as well as hired in labour paid at market wage rates.
 The availability of home labour is specified based on the survey reported number of household dependents and their respective labour hours contributed to farm activities (Table 1).
 Hired labour is charged at a wage rate that is based on the farmer reported wages paid to workers employed for dairy and cropping related activities in the survey.
 These values are ___ USD person-day-1 for dairy labour, and ___ USD person-day-1 for crop labour.
-A cash constraint equation specifies the availability of cash from farm and off farm sources on a monthly time step (Appendix B).
+A cash constraint equation specifies the availability of cash from farm and off-farm sources on a monthly time step (Appendix B).
 This equation specifies that total cash income from off farm sources, from farm production, and loans are less than or equal to cash expenditure on farm and household related expenses in each month (Appendix B).
 Non-farm household expenditure is divided into two categories: food and non-food.
 The amount of money spent on each is calculated using a linear expenditure system (Louhichi and Gomez y Paloma, 2014) (Appendix B.4).
 This linear expenditure equation specifies food consumption based on the own price and income elasticities of demand, with prices of food based on ___, and own price and income elasticities of food demand based on Chongela et al. (2014).

 2.1.2 Cropping and Grazing

 Allocation of the household’s arable land to food, fodder (including pasture), and cash crops is an endogenous decision variable of the model.
 The availability of arable land (Table 1) determines the upper level of these types of crops that can be produced.
 The additional land owned by the household represents land available for grazing, which in addition to household available communal grazing land, represents the total amount of grazing land available for the cattle.
 The available crops to be grown are the most common types of crops for the three categories in the SHDC (Table 2).
 These include maize, beans, groundnut, sorghum, […] for food crops, coffee, tea, bananas, […] for cash crops, and. napier, desmodium, […] for fodder crops.
 The food crops are exclusively produced for household food consumption, whereas cash crops are exclusively assumed to be sold at market prices.
 The prices reported by farmers for the three cash crops are __, ___, and ___ for coffee, tea, and bananas, respectively.
 Because these crops are perennials, the assumption is that the acreage decisions are made on a 3-year time step, beginning in the first year of the model.
-For food crops, it is assumed that residues are either harvested and provided as livestock feed, or allowed to stay on the field, where they are either consumed by grazing livestock or decompose and therefore form part of the fertility management of the soil.
+For food crops, crop residues are either harvested and provided as livestock feed, or allowed to stay on the field, where they are either consumed by grazing livestock or decompose and therefore form part of the fertility management of the soil.

 The household survey was used to develop crop labour schedules for each crop and in each month of the season (Appendix A).
 From these crop labour schedules, the total labour requirements for the crop enterprise are calculated as follows: